splunk-soar-connectors/dataminrpulse/manual_readme_content.md

       ingestion run.
 It stores the last run context of the fetched data.
 It starts fetching data based on the combination of the values of stored context for the previous ingestion run.
-    - **NOTE:** If the user changes the configuration related to 'list names' or 'query' parameter while the schedule/interval polling is running, then the next polling cycle will start fetching the latest data according to the updated configured parameters.
+    - **NOTE:** If the user changes the configuration related to 'list names' parameter while the schedule/interval polling is running, then the next polling cycle will start fetching the latest data according to the updated configured parameters.

   <!-- -->

   - **Action Parameter: List names**

-    - This parameter accepts comma-seperated names of the watchlist and it is required if the user does not use this query parameter.
+    - This parameter accepts comma-seperated names of the watchlist and if it is blank, it will ingest alerts from all the watchlists of the Dataminr Pulse account.
 Example: Company Cyber Alerts, Supply Chain Partner Cyber Alerts
     - If any one of the list names is invalid in the comma-separated string, the action will skip that list name and continue with the valid ones.
     - **NOTE:** The list names asset parameter is case-sensitive and the user must provide the exact case match of the watchlist

-  - **Action Parameter: Query**

-    - This parameter accepts the search value for all the watchlists and it is required if we do not use the list names parameter.
-Example: ("Test" AND "Application") OR ("text" AND "json")
-    - The query parameter is case-insensitive.
-    - **Note:** If the user provides a list name and query both, then the action will return queried alerts from that particular watchlist only.

-    **NOTE:** For polling, either 'list names' or 'query' must be provided to ingest alerts.

   - **Action Parameter: Page size for polling**

     - This parameter allows the user to limit the number of alerts in the response.
 It expects a numeric value as an input.
     - The default value is 40 for this parameter.
+The maximum 100 alerts can be fetched at a time.
+If the user provides a value greater than 100, then the on poll ingest 100 alerts only in single cycle.

   - **Action Parameter: Alert type**

-    - This parameter allows additional filtering above list names and query.
+    - This parameter allows additional filtering above list names.
 When any of "Alert, Urgent, Flash" is selected, it just ingests the alerts with specific alert type from the alerts fetched by the API with configured pagesize.
 If "All" is selected, all the types of alerts will be ingested.